whitesquirrell/C0deVari4nt/whitepaper.md

 ![](https://i.imgur.com/MpcFuRK.png)

-This result yields a total of 180 nodes in more than 25 different paths in Neo4j.
+This result yields a total of **180 nodes** in more than 25 different paths in Neo4j.
 Note that Blue nodes are sources and Red nodes are sinks:
 ![](https://i.imgur.com/b2RwljZ.png)

-However, C0deVaria4nt will be able to identify duplicate occurrences of each node, source and sink and merge the relationships of the nodes.
-This resulted in a significantly cleaner graph with a total of 11 unique nodes:
+By putting this query through our tool, we were able to identify duplicate occurrences of each node, source and sink and merge the relationships of the nodes.
+This resulted in a significantly cleaner graph with a total of **11 unique nodes**:
 ![](https://i.imgur.com/h2zpwlw.png)

 The tool can further categorise each node into their different paths using Neo4j's built-in node labels: